orefalo/awesome-identifiers/README.md

 *Disclaimer, these benchmark are performed against a given architerture (JS/Arm), different implementations/runtimes will likely give different results.*

-Always remember, in term of pseudo random generation, **speed is generally not a factor of security**.
+Note: in term of pseudo random generation, **velocity is generally not a factor of security**.

 ```
 Platform info: